 6. You don’t need to look like a goddess

 Yes, there are some women who look fantastic after having a baby and in the months that follow.
 And then there are women like me who didn’t look or feel so fantastic.
 I just felt tired in my post-baby body.
 Ignore celebrities and their speedy return to their pre-baby figures.
 They have a housekeeper, cleaner, personal trainer, cook and a nanny or two.
 That’s why they look so good.
 Just aim for small wins like a shower or getting out of the house once in a while.
 And don’t worry about losing the baby weight.
-There’s plenty of time for that and there’s loads of local mums and bubs fitness programs available.
+There’s plenty of time to regain your figure and there’s loads of local mums and bubs fitness programs available.

 7. Take whatever help you can get

 If friends or family like your mother-in-law offer to cook food, clean your house or babysit, take advantage of their kindness, Don’ t try to do it all yourself.
 No one expects you to be a Supermum.

 8. It’s alright to feel overwhelmed

 I admit that I was and there are lots of other mums who feel the same way.
 A baby is a complete adjustment.
 I remember asking my husband if he could stay home with our new baby so I could go back to work full-time because at least there, I knew what I was doing.
 Remember if you feel overwhelmed, speak to someone like your partner, friends or a baby health nurse.
 There’s even helplines where you can share your feelings.